CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/connect-database-hpc.md

 ```

 !!!
 Note
-    If you want to access your database within a batch job, make sure to run `websocat` also within the batch script.
-Here, the obtained target port should be passed, `websocat -b tcp-l:127.0.0.1:<target port> wss://websocat-<project name>.rahtiapp.fi -E &`.
+    If you want to access your database within a batch job, make sure to run `websocat` also within your batch script.
+You can utilize the same target port if you're submitting your job from an interactive session in which `websocat` is already running, `websocat -b tcp-l:127.0.0.1:<port> wss://websocat-<project name>.rahtiapp.fi -E &`.

 - Now `websocat` is running in the interactive session and you may connect to your MongoDB database on Rahti using the obtained target port.
 You can verify the connection with e.g. Python: